julianfaraway/shortsummary/README.md

 # Alternatives

-One can just write your own version of `print.summary.lm()`.
+You can just write your own version of `print.summary.lm()`.
 I did this in my [faraway](https://github.com/julianfaraway/faraway) R package which I used in the second editions of my two red R books.
-This would be the officially recommended way to deal with this issue.
+Using a wrapper function like this is the officially recommended way to deal with this issue.
 This produces:

 ```